Because I Won't Pull Your Hair, That Makes Me Sexist?

 Today it seems like everyone is very ready to get very offended about almost anything, and it also seems like there is very little talking going on but a whole lot of quick judgments being made.

 Remember, don't be so judgy!
 Nobody benefits.
+It's akward and awkward anyway.

 - - -